Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 The Apple Store app seems even less active as there are not enough ratings for the Vuzix App to even display the rating.
 The app was launched in June 2015 and was last updated November of the same year.

 In order to make significant inroads into AR, Vuzix will need to compete against large companies that already have thriving ecosystems.
-Given the above, we not only question whether Vuzix will be successful but whether they are even earnestly attempting to compete.
+Given the above, we not only question whether Vuzix will be successful but also whether it is even earnestly attempting to compete.

 VUZI's Overhyped CES "Awards"